Repair the carburetor if any of its parts break or if the carburetor performs unsatisfactorily after adjustment in all engine operating modes

 Remove the accelerator pump valve lock and remove the valve from the well.

 Remove the retaining ring and ball of the accelerator pump check valve.
-Do not press out the small diffuser unnecessarily.
+Do not press out the small diffuser unless necessary.

 When disassembling the mixing chamber, unscrew the idle mixture quality adjustment screw and remove its spring.

-Remove the throttle valve and its shaft only if:
+Remove the throttle valve and its axis only if:

-- the upper edge of the throttle valve in the closed position does not coincide with the axis of the via hole Zh 1.6 + 0.06 mm (deviation ± 0.15 mm is allowed).
+• – the upper edge of the throttle valve in the closed position does not coincide with the axis of the transition hole F 1.6+0.06 mm (deviation ±0.15 mm is allowed).

-After disassembly, wash all parts of the carburetor in unleaded gasoline or in hot water with a temperature of at least 80 ° C, then blow with compressed air.
+After disassembling, wash all carburetor parts in unleaded gasoline or hot water at a temperature of at least 80°C, then blow with compressed air.

-All parts of the carburetor must be clean, free of carbon deposits and tar deposits.
+All carburetor parts must be clean and free of soot and tar deposits.
 Jets and other metering elements must have a given capacity or dimensions.

-The degree of wear of the piston of the accelerating pump and the walls of its well, as well as the tightness of the check valve, must be such as to ensure that the pump delivers at least 8 cm3 for 10 strokes of the piston.
+The degree of wear of the accelerator pump piston and the walls of its well, as well as the tightness of the check valve, must be such as to ensure a pump flow of at least 8 cm 3 for 10 working strokes of the piston.

 The release of bubbles from the float indicates a violation of its tightness.

-Seal the places of damage to the float with soft solder, after removing the fuel that has fallen into the float.
-After soldering, check the weight of the float, which should be (13.3±0.7) g.
+Solder the damaged areas of the float with soft solder, after removing any fuel that has gotten into the float.
+After soldering, check the weight of the float, which should be equal to (13.3±0.7) g.

-Adjust the weight by removing excess solder without violating the tightness of the float.
+Adjust the weight by removing excess solder without disturbing the seal of the float.

-The surface of the body connector and the cover of the float chamber must be flat, the permissible deviation from the plane is not more than 0.2 mm.
+The surface of the housing connector and the float chamber cover must be flat, the permissible deviation from the plane is no more than 0.2 mm.

 Assemble the carburetor in the reverse order of disassembly, taking into account the following:

-1. If the throttle or air damper was removed during disassembly, then tighten the screws for their fastening during assembly.
+• 1.
+If the throttle or air damper was removed during disassembly, tighten the screws securing them during reassembly.

-When the air damper is fully closed, the throttle damper should open slightly at an angle of 17–21°, which corresponds to the gap between the wall of the mixing chamber and the edge of the damper (2.5 ± 0.2) mm.
+With the air damper completely closed, the throttle valve should open slightly at an angle of 17–21°, which corresponds to the gap between the wall of the mixing chamber and the edge of the damper (2.5 ± 0.2) mm.